An abortion, a fight with her mother, and a fatal car accident. When 16-year-old Charlie Welks enters the last sixty seconds of her life, she meets...

 Sue holds a Bachelor of Science in Nursing and a Master of Arts in Digital Journalism and Design.
 Sue is an Amazon Bestselling Author and has won awards for her fiction in various contexts—including winning Best Novel at the Florida Christian Writers Conference and being a top-10 finalist in the Christian Writers Guild’s Operation First Novel.

-Sue lives in Central Florida with her incredible husband, his sweet mom, and their precious rescue, Blue.
+Sue lives in Central Florida with her incredible husband and their precious rescue, Blue.
 Final Moment is her first novel.

 Praise